ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/bar_custom_individual.md

 ---
+noindex: true
-Title: "Custom Individual Bars - ScottPlot 4.1 Cookbook"
+title: "Custom Individual Bars - ScottPlot 4.1 Cookbook"
 Description: "Extreme customization can be achieved by placing each bar manually and adjusting its styling properties individually."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71